nao1215/mimixbox/docs/introduction/en/DebugAndTest.md

 If MimixBox is used with Coreutils or BusyBox on the system, the system does not work properly.

 # Debugging environment (Dog fooding environment)
 MimixBox is safe to execute commands within the Docker environment.
 In [Current Docker Preferences] (../../../Dockerfile), all MimixBox built-in commands are symbolically linked under /usr/local/bin.
 If you add any command, follow the procedure below to check the operation.
+However, there is a problem now and I haven't built MimixBox in Docker using locally modified code [(Issue # 4)] (https://github.com/nao1215/mimixbox/issues/4)
 ```
 $ make docker
 $ (here, in Docker)